Mark Luborsky

 From 1985 to 1997 he was Senior Scientist and Assistant Director of Research at the Philadelphia Geriatric Center.
 Then from 1997 to 2000 he was the first Director of Research for the Occupational Therapy Program at Wayne State University.
 A cup of dark-roast coffee in hand (maybe a danish) is usually all he needs to be happy.

-He was Vice Chair of the University Human Investigation Committee board, and served as a regular member for over 10 years.
-He was elected to a three year term as Secretary/Treasurer of the Society for Medical Anhropology
+He was vice chair of the University Human Investigation Committee board, and served as a regular member for over 10 years.
+He was elected to a three year term as Secretary/Treasurer of the Society for Medical Anthropology

 Research Focus